mpram/Azure-Defender-for-IoT/Before HOL/Azure Defender for IoT BHOL.md

  ![Sentinel 3](./images/Enable%20Sentinel%20%233.png 'Sentinel 3')

-3. You will need contributor access to the IoT hub.
-Go to Access Control (IAM) in IoT Hub and grant contributor access to the individual that will be connecting Sentinel to IoT hub.
+3. You will need contributor access at the subscription level where the IoT hub you created lives.
+Go to Access Control (IAM) in the subscription blade and grant contributor access to the individual that will be connecting Sentinel to IoT hub.

  ![Sentinel 4](./images/Enable%20Sentinel%20%234.png 'Sentinel 4')